studiochampgauche/ReactWP/README.md

 ReactWP mix Server-Side Data Injection and Server-Side Rendering on first load, followed by client-side rendering.

+We do massive Multisites with this and some Awwwards sites.

 # Ready
 - Page Transition Animation
 - GSAP Smooth Scrolling and ScrollTrigger